OpenNTF/dojo-webpack-plugin/README.md

 Webpack normally transforms async `require()` calls into `__webpack_require__()` calls for the purpose of loading modules at application runtime.
 However, if the call references dependencies which cannot be evaluated at build time, then the `require()` call will not be transformed.
 Instead, `require()`, as implemented by this plugin, will be called at application runtime on the client and will complete synchronously (callback invoked prior to returning) provided the requested modules are available from chunks that have already been loaded in the client.
 If any of the modules requested are not available, then an exception will be thrown.

+# Package Location Requirements

+**dojo-webpack-plugin** must be installed in the same `node_modules` directory that Webpack is installed and run from, and flat tree dependency resolution (the default for npm v3 and above) must be used.
+Otherwise, **dojo-webpack-plugin** may not be able to load some dependencies.
+Errors similar to the following:

+    Error: Cannot find module 'webpack-core/lib/ConcatSource'

+may result if this requirement is not met.

 # Sample application

 See the sample application at https://github.com/OpenNTF/dojo-webpack-plugin-sample.